NotPr3st4n/CS-GO-Skin-Changer/README.md

 When you open the .sln file you will first need to put it to Release | 86x

+You will also need to build the solution when you end coding it.

 If you want the full tutorial check out cazz's video.
 He will explain the code but you can just have it from here.

 Cazz's video: https://www.youtube.com/watch?v=4OV5RtbhUhk